mkh-welsch/metric_space/README.md

 # metric_search
 A templated, header only and hopefully in future (not yet) thread safe C++14 implementation of a Metric Search Tree.
-The Metric Search Tree works like a std-container to store data of same type/structure.
-Basically a Metric Search Tree has the same principle like a binary search tree or a kd-tree, but it works for arbitrary (!) data structures.
+A Search Tree works like a std-container to store data of some structure.
+Basically a Metric Search Tree has the same principle as a binary search tree or a kd-tree, but it works for arbitrary (!) data structures.
+This Metric Search Tree is basically a Cover Tree Implementation.
+Additionally to the distiance (or similarity) between the data, a covering distance from level to level decides how the tree grows.

-It can be used to find similar sets of data in millions of data sets, that each contains hundreds of single values in a few milliseconds.
+It can be used to find similar sets of data in millions of data sets, each containing hundreds of single values in only a few milliseconds.

 ## simple example
 build the tree, search for a data record and invastigate the tree structure.